hoangsonww/Collabify-Project-Manager/README.md

 Collabify is a modern, feature-rich project management tool designed to help teams plan, organize, and collaborate seamlessly.
 Built on [Next.js](https://nextjs.org/) (as a full-stack framework), styled with [Tailwind CSS](https://tailwindcss.com/), and powered by [Shadcn UI](https://ui.shadcn.com/), Collabify provides a great user experience with beautiful UI components and smooth animations via [Framer Motion](https://www.framer.com/motion/).

 One of the key features is secure authentication using [Auth0](https://auth0.com/), which is integrated using both Regular Web Applications (RWA) and Machine-to-Machine (M2M) credentials, with Role-Based Access Control (RBAC) for enhanced security.
 The application also utilizes [MongoDB](https://www.mongodb.com/) for data storage, ensuring reliable and scalable data management.

+Another key functionality is `i18n` - internationalization, which allows the application to support multiple languages.
+Currently, Vietnamese and English are supported, but more languages can be added easily.
+This feature is particularly useful for teams working in different regions or with diverse language preferences.

 <p align="center">
   <img src="img/collabify.png" alt="Collabify Logo" width="60%" style="border-radius: 8px">